 4 lb bone-in pork shoulder (try to use antibiotic free, humanely raised if possible)

 Splash of your favorite cooking oil (get my favorite brand of EVOO here)

 1/2 yellow onion, peeled and diced

-1 can (4 oz) Hatch green chiles, undrained (learn how to roast your own)
+1 can (4 oz) roasted green chiles, undrained (learn how to roast your own)

 1/2 cup low-sodium homemade chicken or meat stock